-Vitamin B2 aids in reproduction and growth, cell formation, and promotes nail, skin and hair growth.
-It can also work as a natural treatment of cataracts.
+Vitamin B2 aids in reproduction and growth, cell formation, and promotes nail, skin, and hair growth.
+It can also work as a natural treatment for cataracts.
 Meat sources include kidneys, hearts, pork, chicken, lamb, buffalo, beef, and eggs.
 Herbal sources include raspberry leaves, oat straw, nettle, ginseng, and chickweed.

 Vitamin C helps iron and calcium formation while helping to prevent cancer.
 It also aids in anti-stress hormone production and enhances immunity.
 Good meat sources include kidneys, liver, and fish.
 Herbal sources include red clover, paprika, kelp, fenugreek, alfalfa, violet leaves, plantains, and fennel seeds.